Learning overcomplete, low coherence dictionaries with linear inference: Methods

 \subsection{Fitting Gabor parameters}

-We fit the Gabor parameters \citep{Ringach2002} to the learned bases using an iterative grid-search and optimization scheme which gave the best results on generated filters.
-The learned parameters were the center vector, planar-rotation angle $\phi$, phase, frequency, and envelope variances parallel and perpendicular to the oscillations.
-The outline of the procedure is listed in the supplement.
+We fit the Gabor parameters~\cite{Ringach2002} to the learned bases using an iterative grid-search and optimization scheme which gave the best results on generated filters.
+The learned parameters were the center vector: $\{\mu_x, \mu_y\}$, planar-rotation angle: $\theta$, phase: $\phi$, oscillation wave-vector $k$, and envelope variances parallel and perpendicular to the oscillations: $\sigma_{\hat x}^2$ and $\sigma_{\hat y}^2$ respectively.
+Because they are constrained to be positive, the log of the parameters: $\sigma_{\hat x}^2$ and $\sigma_{\hat y}^2$ are optimized.
+To keep the wavelength of the Gabor larger than $2\sqrt{2}$ pixels, instead of optimizing $k$ directly we optimize $\rho$ with $k=\frac{2\pi}{2\sqrt{2}+\exp(\rho)}$.
+Shorter wavelengths are aliased by the pixel sampling.